iterative/dvc.org/content/docs/command-reference/import-url.md

   default file name: `<file>.dvc`, where `<file>` is the desired file name of the imported data (`out`).

-- `--no-exec` - create the import `.dvc` file without actually downloading `url` e.g. if the file/directory already exists locally for some reason.
+- `--no-exec` - create the import `.dvc` file without actually downloading `url`.
 The data hash is not calculated when this option is used, only the import metadata is saved to the `.dvc` file.
 You can use `dvc commit` to finish the operation.

   This is useful, for example, if you need to define a project quickly (that will use imports at a later time/location) before downloading anything, and